NEW STUDENT FAQ

 When can I arrive in the U.S.?

 The earliest date you can enter the U.S. on an initial I-20 is listed on your form I-20 on page 1, under the “Earliest Admission Date” heading.
-This is 30 days before the program start date on your I-20.
-Transfer-pending I-20s are not restricted to this rule.
+This is 30 days before the program start date on your I-20 (page 1).
 If you have an on-campus housing assignment, please check the date on which you can move-into that space while planning your arrival in the U.S. If you are residing on-campus, please refer to information through the Office of Residence Life to confirm move-in dates and additional information.

 Do I need to alert Rutgers when I arrive on campus?

 YES!
 This is a MANDATORY step for all international students on an F-1 visa.
 You must check-in with our office as soon as possible via your RGlobal portal.
-If you do not check-in, you may lose you legal right to study in the United States!
+If you do not check-in, you may lose your legal right to study in the United States!
 Detailed check-in instructions can be found on this link.